ciernyvlk/Challenges/Challenge2/metadata/writeup.md

 ## Complete solution

 We want to see running services therefore we need parameter -sV in nmap -> probe open ports to determine service/version info When you run the command above you will see running ssh service at port 666.
-So the flag is: 666.
+So the flag is: ssh.

 #### Lessons learned